jilderthoekstra/granturismo/README.md

 Also don't forget to check out alternatives like Septomor's driving script: https://forum.psnprofiles.com/topic/124003-afk-methods-for-farming/

+# Binary Build
+If you don't want to go to the trouble of installing python you can download the release build at the release page. https://github.com/aimerror/granturismo/releases

+This will be a pretty beefy filesize but should work just as well.
+This will ofcourse still require you to install Chiaki Remote play.

 # Remote play setup
 The script works in combination with the Chiaki remote play client. https://git.sr.ht/~thestr4ng3r/chiaki/refs/v2.1.1